spraakbanken/swell-project/Correction_annotation_guidelines.md

 *	Han torkade **bort** bordet -> Han torkade **av** bordet

-_Fixed expression consisting of one preposition and a noun replaced by another fixed expression consisting of another preposition but the same noun; the preposition rather than the full fixed expression is tagged with L-W_:
+_Fixed expression consisting of a lexical word (e.g. a noun) and a grammatical word (e.g. a preposition) replaced by another fixed expression consisting of the same lexical word but another grammatical word; the grammatical word rather than the full fixed expression is tagged with L-W_:

-* såsom våra ”moderna” språk är ibland en blandning av flera utrotade minoritetsspråk som **under tiden** skapade något nytt och unik -> såsom våra ”moderna” språk ibland är en blandning av flera utrotade minoritetsspråk som **med tiden** skapade något nytt och unikt .
+* såsom våra ”moderna” språk är ibland en blandning av flera utrotade minoritetsspråk som **under** tiden skapade något nytt och unik -> såsom våra ”moderna” språk ibland är en blandning av flera utrotade minoritetsspråk som **med** tiden skapade något nytt och unikt .

 **Note (1)**: Corrections consisting in the mere removal or addition of the reflexive sig or a verbal particle are not tagged with L-W, but with S-R or S-M respectively – even if both the bare verb and the phrasal verb may be characterized as lexical units.